sogua1980/cis342/README.md

 | local variable | `stack` |
 | dynamically-allocated var | `heap` |

-- The case of the demo.
+- The case of the preceeding code.

 Virtual memory layout
 ---